 I am interested in taking Psych 100 but I hear it is frequently overenrolled.
 What should I do?

 Psych 100 is a very popular course on campus - approximately half of the student body takes Psyc 100 at some point during their stay at Amherst .
 Consequently, the demand for the course exceeds the space available every semester.
 The department has adopted the following procedures to make enrollment in Psyc 100 as fair as possible.
 Interested students are STRONGLY encouraged to pre-register.
 For fall sections of Psyc 100, space will be given to all upperclass students who preregister in the spring, and all open spaces then going to first-year students.
 For spring sections of Psyc 100, first-year students will receive priority over all other students.
 It is a good idea to show up the first day of the following semester even if you were dropped from pre-registration.
 Many spaces become available as students explore their options in the shopping period.
 First-year students who preregister for Psyc 100 in the spring semester and are dropped will be guaranteed a space in Psyc 100 in the fall (as long as they preregister and show up the first day).

 My course requires a Course-Pak reader.
 Where are they available?

 All Course-Pak readers are available in the Psychology Department Office (SCCE D205).
-Amherst students can have the cost billed to their account.
-Five-College students should pay for their readers by check.
+Costs are covered by the College.

 How do I declare a psychology major?

 Students who are interested in pursuing the psychology major must schedule an appointment with the Chair of the Department.
 Students MUST complete the Plan for the Psychology Major (available here), and the Major Declaration form (available here or from the Registrar).
 These must be submitted to the department chair.
 The department chair will sign the Major Declaration Form, which must then be turned into the registrar's office.
 Students need to review thier Plan for the Psychology Major with thier new psychology advisor.